zzzprojects/docs/entityframework.net/pages/TBD/documentations/delete-bulk-delete.md

 ---
 PermaID: 1000112
 Title: Entity Framework Bulk Delete - Learn How to Improve Delete Performance
-MetaDescription: Unlock the power of Entity Framework by learning how to delete in bulk your entities in the database.
+MetaDescription: Unlock the power of Entity Framework by learning how to bulk delete your entities in the database.
-LastMod: 2023-02-18
+LastMod: 2025-06-18
 Tags: save delete bulk-delete
 ---